-Caldera was originally founded in 1994 by Ransom Love and Bryan Sparks.
-On September 2, 1998 Caldera announced it would create two subsidiaries, Caldera Systems, Inc. (CSI) (which later became Caldera International) and Caldera Thin Clients.
-Later, in August 2002, Caldera International renamed itself into The SCO Group, Inc. In September 2007, SCO filed for Chapter 11 bankruptcy.
+On September 2, 1998, Caldera announced it would create two subsidiaries, CSI (Caldera Systems, Inc.) (that later became Caldera International) and Caldera Thin Clients.
+Later, in August 2002, Caldera International renamed itself into The SCO Group, Inc. In September 2007, SCO filed for chapter 11 bankruptcy.

 The Caldera mentioned in the above overview is no longer in business and has no e-mail or phone support options.
 Computer Hope may still be able to assist you with any technical support related questions, but cannot help with any part replacements, warranty, or other company specific related questions.